-Kitty Cot has been selling the Adjustable Kitty Cot for years.
+Kitty Cot has been selling the Adjustable Kitty Cot for years but now we don’t, but wait just a minute!
 The GOOD News is the Adjustable Kitty Cot is exactly the same as the Original Kitty Cot in size, shape and materials except the only difference is this.
 The Adjustable Kitty Cot uses Lasco 90 degree fittings on the back of the frame instead of the Lasco T’s.
 Then we use the Lasco snap T fitting on the back of the frame.
 The Snap T can be snapped on anywhere on the back of the frame according to your window width size.
 The Snap T holds the suction cup for the back of the Kitty Cot.
-Anyway the good news is now you can make your Original Kitty Cot into the Adjustable Kitty Cot really easy all by yourself by buying 4 PVC parts you buy at Lowes.
-Below you will find the links to these parts from Lowes and my instructions on how to do it.
+Anyway the good news is now you can make your Original Kitty Cot into the Adjustable Kitty Cot really easy all by yourself by buying 4 PVC parts from Lowe’s.
+Below you will find the links to these parts from Lowe’s and my instructions on how to do it.
 I know… you’re going to ask if we sell these fittings and ship them to you aren’t you?
 The answer is simple… no, sorry we don’t.
 Why not?
-It’s just to easy to get them from Lowes and besides they ship also.
+It’s just to easy to get them from Lowe’s and besides they ship also.
 So the easiest thing to do is buy the Original Kitty Cot and DIY.
 Thanks for your understanding.

 How-to make the Original Kitty Cot into the Adjustable Kitty Cot.